 [Participant Name, Affiliation | Individual Member]

-(Informative) Use of fingerprints by result management systems
+(Normative) Use of fingerprints by result management systems

 On large software projects, a single run of a set of analysis tools can produce hundreds of thousands of results or more.
 To deal with so many results, some software development teams adopt a strategy whereby they first prevent the introduction of new problems into their code, and then work to address the existing problems.